Main Content

 Run Validation Scripts on Spreadsheets

 Suppose that your project contains several Excel® spreadsheets and that for each spreadsheet, you have a validation script with the same name as the spreadsheet.
 You can find the validation scripts by using a custom query and then you can run the validation script on each spreadsheet by using a custom task.
-For example, the following example custom query searches through the artifacts in the project to find if there are any scripts that have the same name as the iteration artifact.
+For example, the following example custom query searches through the artifacts in the project to find scripts that have the same name as the iteration artifact.

 classdef FindValidationFiles < padv.Query